Enxhis/Assignment9-readme-Generator/Develop/README.md

   6. [Questions](#questions)

   ## Installation
   Firstly install node in your machine.
-Before running the code, you do a npm install.
-After the installation is done, run the code with node: node index.js.
-Then answer the command-line questions and the README will be generated.
+Before running the code, do a npm install.
+After the installation is done, run the code with node as node index.js.
+Then answer the command-line questions and the README.md will be generated.

   ## Usage
   Given a command-line application that accepts user input, when the user is prompted for information about the repository, a quality and professional README.md is generated with the Title, Description, Table of Content, Installation, Usage, Licence, Contributing, Tests and Questions